 Apart from such an abundant workforce, Bogotá offers other advantages.
 The city's time difference with the United States is minimal.
 Young professionals have a high proficiency in English, and Colombia is one of the countries that form CIVETS (Colombia, Indonesia, Vietnam, Egypt, Turkey, South Africa), a list of emerging nations identified as having a diverse and dynamic economy, and a young, growing population.
 Many international corporations, including industry giant IBM, have a strong outsourcing presence in Colombia.

-Considering a talent sourcing service provider?
+Are you considering a talent-sourcing service provider?
 AllSTARSIT offers best-in-class services to a range of international clients just like you.
-We have the experience, the drive, and the know-how to create a tailored solution for your project.
+We have the experience, drive, and know-how to create a tailored solution for your project.

 Our specialized staff's mission is to assist you in assembling a team of talented software engineers, QAs, or technical support staff and get your project off the ground as quickly as possible.
 We offer faster hiring timelines that support a cost-effective, quick-to-market strategy.
 Check our Colombian services, and let's discuss your hiring journey.